 Seller's Description:

-Very Good.
+Fair.
 Picture Shown is For Illustration Purposes Only, Please See Below For Further DetailsCONDITION-VERY GOOD-HARDBACK-HEAVY ITEM, light wear and scuff marks to jacket, pages in nice condition, shipped from the UK.
 256 p.
-344 illustrations, 257 in colour.
+Contains: Unspecified.
+Includes unspecified.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.